acm-uiuc/til/_til/unix/list-parent-pid-with-ps.md

+---
-# List Parent pid With ps
+title: List Parent pid With ps
+category: unix
+---
 The `ps` command, which stands for `process status`, is a great way to find different processes running on a machine.
 Information like their `pid` (_process id_) is included.
 If you are tracking down a process to kill and